bal-sm/repo-for-learning/systems/programming/html_javascript_alpine/alpine_docs/start-here/README.md

 )
 ```

-This is all plain JavaScript.
-We are first getting the array of items (foo, bar, and baz) and filtering them using the provided callback: `i => i.startsWith(this.search)`.
+- This is all plain JavaScript:
+  1. We are first getting the array of items ('foo', 'bar', and 'baz')
+     a. and filtering them using the provided callback: `i => i.startsWith(this.search)`.

-By passing in this callback to `filter`, we are telling JavaScript to only return the items that start with the string: `this.search`, which like we saw with `x-model` will always reflect the value of the input.
+  2. By passing in this callback to `filter`,
+     - we are telling JavaScript to only return the items
+       - that start with the string:
+         - > `this.search`,
+         - which like we saw with:
+           - > `x-model`
+           - (which) will always reflect the value of the input.

 You may notice that up until now, we haven't had to use `this.` to reference properties.
 However, because we are working directly inside the `x-data` object, we must reference any properties using `this.[property]` instead of simply `[property]`.